Pharmacogenomics: Information sources

 The National Genomics Education Programme’s GeNotes site has an A-Z Knowledge Hub which you can use to refresh your memory or learn about different genomic concepts.
 The site also has a series of clinical scenarios including some on pharmacogenomics.

 ClinPGx replaces what was previously called PharmGKB.
+In addition, ClinPGx now hosts content from the Clinical Pharmacogenetics Implementation Consortium (CPIC) site.
 It is a North American specialist pharmacogenomic resource for healthcare professionals and patients.
 It includes a drug optimisation tool called PharmDOG and a function that enables users to compare pharmacogenomic guidance from different information sources.
 There is also an option to filter for evidence that specifically relates to children.

 Several of NICE’s Clinical Knowledge Summaries may